Academic & Advising

 There are two reasons that a class would not appear on the schedule search:

-• The class is closed.
+• The class is full and closed.

 • The class is not being offered that semester, i.e. GEY 4401 Research Methods in Gerontology is only offered fall semester.